syaykiran/SUWO-Sustainable-Water-Optimization-Tool/README.md

 2. Run the model: `python main.py` *(or the appropriate execution script)*
 3. Analyse the results using the analysis and visualisation tools.

+## Note

+These codes still require further organisation and refinement.
+I have not yet uploaded the more advanced version, as it is currently in the testing phase.
+However, due to a busy period and requests from those who wish to examine the tool for their own studies, I wanted to share it in its current state.
+I hope it proves useful.
+Thank you for your understanding.

 ##   Contributing

 Contributions are welcome!
 Please submit pull requests or open issues for bug reports and feature requests.